A New Algorithm for the Robust Semi-random Independent Set Problem: Introduction

 Feige and Kilian studied the complexity of finding an independent set {\em of size at least $k$} in the graph arising from their model.
 They prove that, for $\epsilon >0$, they can solve the problem in polynomial time if $p > (1 + \epsilon) \ln n / k$ and $k=\alpha n$ for constant $\alpha$, and, if $p < (1 - \epsilon) \ln n / k$, the problem is not solvable in polynomial time, unless $\textsf{NP} \subseteq \textsf{BPP}$.
 Since then, progress has been made on weaker monotone semirandom versions of the problem \cite{Chen, CO1, FKr}.
 Moreover, Coja-Oghlan generalized Feige and Kilian's algorithm to sparse subgraphs \cite{CO2} as opposed to independent sets.
 However, prior to this paper, there had been no algorithm that improved on the size of the independent set in the Feige-Kilian model.

 Steinhardt \cite{JS} studied the recovery problem (that is, the problem of finding the vertices of the planted independent set) in a slight restriction of the Feige-Kilian model with $p=1/2$, in which the adversary can choose edges arbitrarily within $V-S$ but cannot add edges between $S$ and $V-S$.
-Although the problem of recovering $S$ seems to be information-theoretically impossible when $k< n/2$, Steinhardt studies a ``list-decoding'' version of the problem in which the goal is to output a collection of sets one of which is the planted independent set (or to output the planted independent set given a random vertex sampled from $S$).
-Steinhardt shows that the problem has an information-theoretic threshold when $k$ is order $\sqrt n$, and, along with Charikar and Valiant, gives a polynomial time recovery algorithm when $k = \Omega (n^{2/3} \log^{1/3}n)$ \cite{Char}.
+Although the problem of recovering $S$ seems to be information-theoretically impossible when $k< n/2$, Steinhardt studies a ``list-decoding'' version of the problem in which the goal is to output a collection of sets, one of which is the planted independent set (or to output the planted independent set given a random vertex sampled from $S$).
+Steinhardt shows that the problem is information-theoretically unsolvable when $k = o(\sqrt n)$ by showing that a regime in which each vertex belongs to a large number of independent sets has small total variation distance from the semirandom model.
+He also, along with Charikar and Valiant, gives a polynomial time recovery algorithm when $k = \Omega (n^{2/3} \log^{1/3}n)$ \cite{Char}.

-In this paper, we provide a deterministic polynomial time algorithm for the recovery problem in the Feige-Kilian model (in which the adversary is allowed to add edges between $S$ and $V-S$) that works with high probability for $k = \Omega( n^{2/3})$.
-Along with this being the only known bound for a model this general since Feige and Kilian's original randomized algorithm for an independent set of size $\alpha n$ where $\alpha$ is a constant, we believe that our methods are more concise and easier to explain, and we are hopeful they will be used for future robust algorithms.
+In this paper, we provide a deterministic polynomial time algorithm that finds an independent set of size $\geq (1-\epsilon) \cdot k$ in the Feige-Kilian model (in which the adversary is allowed to add edges between $S$ and $V-S$) that works with high probability for $k = \Omega( n^{2/3}/p^{1/3})$, that is, $k = \Omega(n/ d^{1/3})$, where $d=pn$ is the average degree.
+Moreover, we can find a list of independent sets one of which is the planted one, if $k = \Omega( n^{2/3}/p)$.
+Comparing this to Feige and Kilian's model, this works for a wider range of the parameter $k$, which can be sublinear, but for a narrower range of the parameter $p$: our full-recovery algorithm must have $p=\Omega(1/{n^{1/3}})$, whereas the Feige-Kilian algorithm only requires $p>(1+\epsilon)/(\alpha n)$.
+However, our $1-\epsilon$ factor approximation can work for $p=\Omega(1/n)$.

+Instantiating our algorithm with $p=1/2$, we have an improvement over Steinhardt's algorithm, by gaining a $\log^{1/3}$ factor in the size parameter $k$ for which the algorithm works, and by being able to deal with the full Feige-Kilian adversarial model.